-Pursuant to the requirements of Section 17 of the Securities Regulation Code and Section 177 of the Revised Corporation Code, this Annual Report is signed on behalf of Concrete Aggregates Corporation by the undersigned, hereunto duly authorized, in Pasig City on \\\\\, 2022.
+Pursuant to the requirements of Section 17 of the Securities Regulation Code and Section 177 of the Revised Corporation Code, this Annual Report is signed on behalf of Concrete Aggregates Corporation by the undersigned, hereunto duly authorized, in Pasig City on MAR 30 2023, 2023.

 JOSE EMMANUEL H. JALANDONI

-President & Chairman of the Board
+Chairman of the Board, President, and Chief Executive Officer

 (Principal Executive Officer)

-DAVEE M. ZUÑIGA
+DAVEE M. ZUNIGA

 Treasurer & Chief Finance Officer

-(Principal Finance & Accounting Officer
+(Principal Finance & Accounting Officer)

-and exercising Comptrollership functions)
+and exercising Comptrollership functions aff